 serving Producers, Eaters, and Local Food Sustainability! (in the Southern Gulf Islands, BC, Canada)

-The GULF ISLANDS FOOD CO-OP (GIFC) is a non-profit co-op, focused on supporting the food producers, food groups, eaters, and local food resilience of the islands of Pender, Mayne, Galiano, and Saturna.
+The GULF ISLANDS FOOD CO-OP (GIFC) is a non-profit community service co-op, focused on supporting the food producers, food groups, eaters, and local food resilience of the islands of Pender, Mayne, Galiano, and Saturna.
 This is within the beautiful Coast Salish W̱SÁNEĆ traditional territories where we are grateful to be.

 Logo design: Mae Moore